LABORA-INF-UFG/SplitLearning-B5G/README.md

     </div>
 </div>

-    Figures 3 and 4 indicate that jitter alone had only a modest effect, but became critical when combined with PLR.
-    Even small losses (PLR < 2%) sharply reduced validation accuracy, confirming reliability as the decisive factor.
+Figures 3 and 4 highlight that jitter alone had a limited impact, but became critical when combined with PLR.
+Even small losses (**PLR < 2%**) caused a sharp reduction in validation accuracy, confirming **reliability as a decisive factor** for convergence.

 <div style="display: flex; justify-content: center; align-items: center;">
     <div style="text-align: center; margin-right: 20px;">